QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 :code:`skip`

 	Adding the parameter :code:`skip` causes QBlade to skip the evaluation of a simulation (\*.sim) or project (\*.qpr) file if an assocated finished project file (\*.qpr1) already exists, or if the results from this simulation have already been exported previously.
+When using *skip* during post_exp files are only exported if their filename does not exist yet.

 :code:`exp_h2bin`